 3. A pattern of conduct causing discomfort or humiliation. e.g., unnecessary touching, gestures of a sexual nature, or remarks of a sexual nature, including comments about dress, jokes, or anecdotes.

-Stalking is repeatedly contacting another person when the contact is unwanted.
-This behavior can cause the other person to be concerned for his or her physical safety or causes apprehension of the abilities to perform the activities of daily life.
-This behavior can include: communication (in person, phone, electronic, social media), following a person, watching or remaining in the physical presence of the other person.
+Stalking can include repeatedly contacting another person when the contact is unwanted.
+This behavior can also include: communication (in person, phone, electronic, social media), following a person, watching or remaining in the physical presence of the other person.

 Shenandoah University encourages all members of the university community to be aware of both the consequences of sexual misconduct and the options available to those who have experienced sexual misconduct.